 Also Chair of the Haefeli Foundation, she is a Chevalier de l’Ordre du Mérite.

-Laurent Gardinier has been a director of Les Grandes Tables du Monde since 2015.
+Nicolas Brossard has been a member of the Board of Directors of Les Grandes Tables du Monde since 2023.

 Marc Haeberlin has been a director of Les Grandes Tables du Monde from 2001 to 2014.

 Born on 28 November 1954, he was Chairman of Les Grandes Tables du Monde between 2001 and 2015.